 - To initiate, align all terms on one side of the equal sign.
 You’ll leave nothing on the other side.

 - You must now set each factor to zero.

 - To verify the answer, use the original equation.

 Uses of Quadratic Equations

 Surprisingly, quadratic equations are used in our daily lives.
 It can be used to calculate areas or rooms, determine the profit of a product in business, or determine the speed of an object.
 It is also used in athletics and sports.

 Solving quadratic equations can be challenging at times.
 However, depending on the type of quadratic that needs to be solved, there are several different methods that can be used.
-A quadratic equation can be solved in four ways.
+It can be solved in four ways.
 They are factoring, using square roots, completing squares, and applying the quadratic formula.

 Applications of Quadratic Equations in Daily Life

 Engineers use quadratic equations more than any other profession.
 When designing curved equipment such as automobile bodies, quadratic equations are essential.
 Automotive engineers design brake systems by solving equations that arise.
 Aerospace engineers work with quadratic equations on a regular basis.
 Because they work with complex systems, chemical and electrical engineers must deal with quadratic equations on a daily basis.
 Audio engineers create sound systems by solving mathematical equations.